Instructional Strategy

 Variations

-Digital Clusters: Creating a digital version of the hexagonal clusters can enable students to see all classmates’ clusters, to create a “before reading” and “after reading” version for comparison, or to build on their cluster across several lessons in a unit.
+Digital Clusters: Creating a digital version of the hexagonal clusters can enable students to see all classmates’ clusters, to create “before reading” and “after reading” versions for comparison, or to build on their clusters across several lessons in a unit.

 © Encyclopædia Britannica, Inc. All rights reserved.